nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Styling

 In general, styling and layout properties must be ignored.
 The styling and layout of the EPUB file will be handled by standard CSS files provided by the the Ordering Agencies.
-However, there are cases when styling used in the source material carry a semantic meaning.
+However, there are cases when styling used in the source material carries a meaning.
 In these cases styling classes may be required.
 Typical examples of this can be:

 - Words, phrases or expressions written in a different colour and being referred to elsewhere in the text
 - Text boxes with a certain background colour that explains the function of the box
 - Words or phrases written in a different font for some specific reason

-Note, that these are only examples and other types of significant stylings may occur.
+Note that these are only examples and other types of significant styling may occur.
 The `class` attributes must be placed in a `<span>` element wrapping the words or phrases in question, or in an already present element where that is applicable.
 Only `class` attributes defined by the Ordering Agency may be used.
 The `style` attribute is not allowed.
 The Suppliers must only apply styling classes when given specific instructions by the Ordering Agency.

-Since the semantic meaning of this content will not be accessible to all readers of the EPUB file by this soloution, there is a need for post-markup editing to ensure full WCAG-compliance.
+Since the meaning conveyed through styling will not be accessible to all readers of the EPUB file, there may be a need for post production editing to ensure full WCAG compliance.

 ## Specific Requirements for Advanced Content